openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 manage DNS using the required cloud provider integration.
 But in some circumstances, the required DNS zone may be different from the cluster DNS zone and may not even be hosted in the cloud provider.
-In such scenarios, the operator reports a degraded state after provisioning the required resources in the cloud provider because the provided DNS can't be created.
+In such scenarios, the operator reports a degraded state after attempting to provision the required resources in the cloud provider because the provided DNS can't be created.

 This enhancement aims to provide the end-user the ability to completely disable